tlttnz2018/tinycrm/README.md

 To initialize dummy data for demoing, add the following properties
 #### `java -Dspring.profiles.active=dev -jar backend/target/backend-0.0.1-SNAPSHOT.jar`

+### Known issue
+If you cannot see any home page when accessing `http://localhost:8080` please stop the server.
+Then please issue again the command

+#### `mvn clean install`

+to make sure that the backend jar has reference to frontend jar.
+Then re-run the java command above.

 ## How to develop for front end
 In order to develop front end, you can run the following commands